 Can harness additional finance and impact beyond what Government is capable of alone.
 Better coordination of philanthropic efforts and development goals would also address so-called ‘isolated impact’, where good work and innovative solutions don’t ‘scale up’ because they exist in isolation.
 The net effect of such fragmentation is that assistance ends up being less than the sum of its parts.

 Never have we seen as much interest in alternative forms of financing development as we are right now.
 DFAT has launched its Development Finance Review, which is looking at “new forms of development finance to support Australia’s foreign policy, trade, security and development objectives”.

 Pragmatically, it is also a case of need’s must.
 The government has made it clear that the development budget is unlikely to increase significantly in the short- to medium-term.
 That is not surprising given the outlook for economic growth and spending pressures on the federal budget coming from various areas such as health, education and defence.
 In that context, private financing could help.
-As ACFID’s Marc Purcell has commented, the $4.2 trillion estimated to be required to meet the Sustainable Development Goals constitutes just 1.1 per cent of the money held in banks and other financial institutions.
+As ACFID has noted, the $4.2 trillion estimated to be required to meet the Sustainable Development Goals constitutes just 1.1 per cent of the money held in banks and other financial institutions.